jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide.md

 ## BGP Monitoring Protocol (BMP)

 Most transport SDN systems use BGP-LS to gather and model the underlying IGP topology.
 Jalapeno is intended to be a more generalized data platform to support development of all sorts of use cases such as VPNs or service chains.
 Because of this, Jalapeno's primary method of capturing topology data is via BMP.
-BMP provides all BGP AFI/SAFI info, thus Jalapeno is able to model many different kinds of topologies, including the topology of the Internet (at least from the perspective of our peering routers).
+BMP provides all BGP AFI/SAFI info including BGP-LS, thus Jalapeno is able to model many different kinds of topologies, including the topology of the Internet (at least from the perspective of our peering routers).

 We'll first establish a BMP session between our route-reflectors and the open-source GoBMP collector, which comes pre-packaged with the Jalapeno install.
 We'll then enable BMP monitoring of the RRs' BGP peering sessions with our PE routers **xrd01** and **xrd07**.
-Once established, the RRs' will stream all BGP NLRI info they receive from the PE routers to the GoBMP collector, which will in turn publish the data to Kafka.
-We'll get more into the Jalapeno data flow in Lab 5.
+Once established, the RRs' will stream all BGP NLRI info they receive from the PE routers to the GoBMP collector, and the BGP data will flow up the Jalapeno stack into the graph database.

 Reference: the GoBMP Git Repository can be found [HERE](https://github.com/sbezverk/gobmp)